AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 * hasBiasNeuron: Set whether or not this layer has a bias neuron.

-* activationFunction: The function to calculate the cost and cost derivatives of each training.
+* activationFunction: The activation function to be used for the current layer.
 Available options are:

   * Sigmoid